KonnorGreen/SEProject/README.md

 # Software-Engineering
+This is the multipurpose online cash registers that can be used for stores.
+It consists of a point system, sms login, admin and merchant panels, daily, weekly, and monthly sales reports, and much more.
+The front end was developed using HTML, CSS, and Javascript where we sent JSON objects to the HTTP server backend coded in java, and converted those into java objects for front and back communication.

+This project was made using the agile iterative software development life cycle plan.
+We only completed two iterations.

+API and Libraries INFO
 JavaMail 1.6.2 API Download: https://github.com/javaee/javamail/releases
 In NetBeans, open the project explorer, expand the project and right click the "Libraries" Folder.
 Click "Add JAR/Folder" and select the downloaded JAR file.
 The code should compile after these steps.